 Stegall notes that the present tense can describe future events, as in John 14:3 ("I will come"—erchomai).
 This proves that the Greek tense is more about aspect than time.

 Mathewson further argues that overemphasizing the present tense's continuous aspect can lead to misinterpreting key theological passages.
 For example, John 3:16 uses the present participle pisteuōn ("believes"), and some argue that this must mean "continually believing."
-However, context dictates meaning, forcing an artificial "continuous" aspect can distort the passage’s intent.
+However, context dictates meaning, so forcing an artificial "continuous" aspect can distort the passage’s intent.

 Stegall critiques the Lordship Salvation argument that John 3:16 teaches "ongoing belief" as a requirement for eternal life, noting that Greek does not demand such an interpretation.
 Similarly, the phrase "he who overcomes" (ho nikōn) in Revelation 2–3 does not necessarily imply a continual state.